The College of Physicians and Surgeons of BC needs to hear from you!

 2. Recognize all family doctors as specialists in family medicine

-- Family physicians who are not certificants of the College of Family Physicians of Canada, such as those who did a rotating internship prior to 1992, are expert physicians, teachers and mentors with 30 years of experience.
+- Family physicians who are not certificants of the College of Family Physicians of Canada, such as those who did a rotating internship or other non-CCFP certification prior to 1994, are expert physicians, teachers and mentors with 30 years of experience.

 - They play a critical role in BC’s healthcare system and need to be recognized as specialists in family medicine.